Proposed 2015 Construction (Design and Management) Changes

 Construction (Design and Management) regulations are changing on 6th April 2015.

-The HSE is proposing a range of different changes which will affect your health and safety regulations, design and delivery of construction.
+The HSE is proposing a range of different changes which will affect your health and safety regulations, design and delivery of the construction.

 Listed below are the main changes that are expected to come into place with Construction Design and Management) regulations.